 - Days 6 and 7.
 Recovery and review.

 Week two introduces the wall.
 The wall is not a crutch.
 It is the safest way to spend real time upside down while your body learns to organize itself.
+The first time being upside down for thirty seconds will feel like much longer.

 - Day 8.
 Belly-to-wall handstand.
 Hold for ten seconds.
 Build the upside down position.